 If your soil is very compacted and has a high clay content, you may also wish to amend it with soil sulfur a couple of times yearly to reduce its acidity.

-In addition to soil and watering problems, there are a few other reasons why leaves may turn yellow.
+In addition to soil and watering problems, there are a few other reasons for yellowing leaves on tomato plants.
 Among them are:

 - Infectious diseases such as bacteria and fungus may cause your leaves to yellow.

 - Insect pests may suck the life out of your plants and cause yellowing.